tahmoboi/sewanee_weather/README.md

 Link to the app:

-Data source: Sewanee Office of Facilities Management — monthly utility records for all campus buildings.
+Data source: Sewanee Office of Facilities Management- monthly utility records for all campus buildings.